Are your customers telling you the whole truth?

 - Follow up isn’t carried out in a timely manner

 The reason you lost the prospect could be any of these things or a combination of several.
-The point is, if you assume you know the answer, you could end up spending time and money to fix an issue that isn’t an issue, while still leaving yourself open to losing similar prospects in the future.
+If you assume you know the answer, you could end up spending time and money to fix an issue that isn’t one in the first place, while still leaving yourself open to losing similar prospects in the future.

 Whether through specialized software or your own way of tracking, build a simple follow-up system for all leads at their different stages.
 After a lead has gone cold and you’ve followed up to find out why, immediately make note and set an alert for when you’ll reach out to them again.